NaveenParala/user-rewards/README.md

   creating reward for user:
   =============================>

-  based on the user id we are going to create reward for user in reward payload providing userId if the user is existing with that userId then isert the reward for the user flow of execution for rewards rewardscontroller class is recieve the request payload and  the controller  method createUserReward() which is responsible to talk to service layer
+  based on the user id we are going to create reward for the user in reward payload providing userId if the user is existing with that userId then isert the reward for the user flow of execution for rewards rewardscontroller class is recieve the request payload  from post man by hitting the url "http://localhost:8181/reward/saveReward" and  the controller  method              createUserReward() which is responsible to talk to service layer

  @PostMapping("/saveReward")
 	public Reward createUserReward(@RequestBody Reward reward) {